 Native species include field thistle (Cirsium discolor), which can be abundant in open woodlands or savannas undergoing restoration, and in prairie plantings, but is not likely to persist in high numbers.
 Another common native species is tall thistle (Cirsium altissimum).
 A native inhabitant of prairies, it seldom grows in great abundance.
 In summer, it provides a nectar source for butterflies and later, seeds for visiting goldfinches and other birds.
 Thistledown, the fine hairs (or pappus) attached to the mature seeds of this and other thistles, are used by a variety of birds and small mammals for lining nests.

-*an exception to the “green underside = non-native thistle” rule is the native swamp thistle (Cirsium muticum), which in uncommon small wetland areas in the Ozarks called fens.
+*an exception to the “green underside = non-native thistle” rule is the native swamp thistle (Cirsium muticum), which grows in uncommon small wetland areas in the Ozarks called fens.
 It is native, the underside of its leaves are green, and it is known from only seven counties in Missouri.